rnwood/DvJs/README.md

 ### Handling Create message and calling a custom API

-Triggers when a new row is created and uses the custom API (next example) to generate a new related set of records.
-Then modifies the current row before it is aved to associate with it.
+*What this example does: Triggers when a new row is created and uses the custom API (next example) to generate a new related set of records.
+Then modifies the current row before it is aved to associate with it.*

 ```
 let defId = envvar("mycorp_AppTechnicalAssessmentDefinitionId");